julianschuler/Voice-controlled-lamp/README.md

 ## Wiring
-Use the female jumper cables and the bradboard to connect the anode of the LED through a 1kΩ resistor to pin BCM 27 (physical pin 13) and its cathode to ground.
+Use the female jumper cables and the breadboard to connect the anode of the LED through a 1kΩ resistor to pin BCM 27 (physical pin 13) and its cathode to ground.

 ## Installation